Shelfy

 1. Sign up for Shelfy (free)

-2. Install browser extension
+2. Install the browser extension

-3. Create first collection: "Inbox"
+3. Create your first collection: "Inbox"

 4. Create 3 category collections (e.g., Work, Learning, Personal)